Yelinz/switchingsoftware/content/articles/about-switching-software/index.en.md

 ### Following this site

-You can follow switching.software on the Fediverse via [our Mastodon account][swiso-mastodon].
+You can follow switching.software on the [Fediverse][fediverse] via [our Mastodon account][swiso-mastodon].
 Other channels may follow in the future.

 ### Origin of this site